LolSayna/sayna-config/setup/linux-setup.md

 * Stow - symlink farm manager.
 * Instructions how to setup git ssh.
 * Sync Vscode settings and extensions.
+* Reconsider what happens in manual setup vs setup.sh

 # Inspirations